 The Act is expected to affect over 16,300 companies with an estimated flow of approximately 200 billion Indian rupees into the economy every year, thus shaking the foundations of business and society and impacting the country at multiple stakeholder levels.

 As a result, India is likely to become the birthplace of social, economic, and environmental transformation through financial investments in CSR!
 In order to insightfully reflect on this transition, this book has been divided into three parts.

 The first part presents the CSR mandate and its implications, while the second focuses on its implementation and the third part provides a view on the way forward.
 The book helps to reveal the various layers of CSR in an emerging economy like India and is expected to spark debate, discussion and research among policy-makers, consultants, academics, practitioners and other stakeholders the world over, which will further expand its contribution to CSR literature and open up new vistas in CSR research.

 “The Book (Corprorate Social Responsibility in India: Cases and Development after the legal mandate) that documents the CSR environment post the mandate in India was launched in Cologne (Germany), and has found its way among other international CSR Books.
 Needless to say, it has met with a lot of interest and success worldwide.”, said Nayan, co-editor.

-(Rusen Kumar is editor at India CSR)
+(Rusen Kumar is the managing editor at India CSR.)